 It is also important to note that there is nothing intrinsically wrong with the "Dynamic Zero" policy.
 The objective of such a policy is to prevent inter-household transmission of the virus, which must be the case in order to control any highly infectious epidemic.
 However, in order for the policy to work effectively, proper implementation is crucial.
 For example, the lockdowned households must be provided with the necessary supplies of food and beverage directly and on time during the lockdown period.
-Moreover, in order to avoid inter-household transmission, daily testing should be conducted inside each household by adequately protected medical personnel instead of queuing up at the entrance of the building.
-Done properly, a lockdown period of at most 14 days (the gestation period of the COVID-19 virus) should be sufficient.
-At the end of the lockdown period, the individual members of the households will have either tested positive, in which case he or she should be further isolated and treated at hospitals, or tested negative and should be freed from the lockdown.
+Moreover, in order to avoid inter-household transmission, daily testing should be conducted inside each household by adequately protected medical personnel instead of queuing up at the front of the building.
+Done properly, a lockdown period of at most fourteen days (the gestation period of the COVID-19 virus) should be sufficient.
 China is actually quite fortunate that the COVID-19 virus during the Shanghai surge turned out not to be as lethal as the original virus in Wuhan.
 "Dynamic Zero" should remain as a possible control policy in the event of the emergence of a more lethal variant of the COVID-19 virus or a new infectious virus.